Causes & Treatment

 Can testing harm the embryo?

-Do people use this method to find out the sex of their embryo?
+Do people use PGT to find out the sex of their embryo?

 How much does PGT cost?

-It depends on the type of genetic testing.
-For instance, in PGT-A, it depends on the number of embryos biopsied.
-Our team of Patient Care coordinators will be more than happy to answer this type of question if you send an e-mail to information@clinicatambre.com
+It varies depending on the type of genetic testing.
+For example, in PGT-A, the cost depends on how many embryos are biopsied.
+Our Patient Care team would be happy to give you more detailed information – just drop us an email at [email protected].

-For someone who has few embryos, a low AMH and is over 40, would you recommend PGT?
+If someone has a low AMH, only a few embryos, and is over 40, would you still recommend PGT?